Decoding leukemia-immune cell dynamics by organism-wide cellular interaction mapping

 Application of the Approach

-Applying the ‘interact-omics’ approach to sophisticated leukemia mouse models will enable us to dissect the dynamic cellular interaction networks between:
+Applying the ‘interact-omics’ approach to sophisticated leukemia mouse models will enable us to:

-In combination with the in vivo perturbation of cellular interactions, this will allow us to systematically decode the cellular logic of how the complex leukemia-immune interplay determines the disease course.
+- In combination with the in vivo perturbation of cellular interactions, systematically decode the cellular logic of how the complex leukemia-immune interplay determines the disease course.

 Understanding Therapy Resistance

-Additionally, by making use of leukemia patient cohorts that are either responsive or non-responsive to immunotherapy treatment, we will unravel previously unknown therapy resistance mechanisms and predict therapy response.
+Additionally, by making use of leukemia patient cohorts which are either responsive or non-responsive to immunotherapy treatment, we will:

 Conclusion